-The Tigers had two kickoff returns for touchdowns, a punt return for a TD and one of the biggest plays, if not the biggest, in Auburn Football history, a missed 57-yard field goal return for 109 yards (100 yards statistically) by Chris Davis on the last play of the game to defeat #1 Alabama 34-28 to win the SEC Western Division Championship.
+The Tigers had two kickoff returns for touchdowns, a punt return for a TD and one of the biggest plays, if not the biggest, in Auburn Football history, a missed 57-yard field goal return for 109 yards (100 yards statistically) by Chris Davis on the last play of the game to defeat No. 1 Alabama 34-28 to win the SEC Western Division Championship.
 In the win at Tennessee, Davis had an 85-yard punt return for a touchdown and Corey Grant had a 90-yard kickoff return for a TD.
 Tre Mason notched a 100-yard kickoff return in the season opener vs. Washington State.

 Prior to Auburn, Horton spent six successful seasons in a similar capacity at Arkansas, where he was also recruiting coordinator.

-A 24-year coaching veteran, Horton was recognized by Rivals.com and ESPN.com as one of the nation's top recruiters during his tenure at Arkansas and was one of just two coaches in the nation, and the only one in the SEC, to coach four different 1,000-yard rushers from 2007-10.
+A 25-year coaching veteran, Horton was recognized by Rivals.com and ESPN.com as one of the nation's top recruiters during his tenure at Arkansas and was one of just two coaches in the nation, and the only one in the SEC, to coach four different 1,000-yard rushers from 2007-10.
 Under his watch, Darren McFadden and Felix Jones earned All-America honors, while Dennis Johnson and Knile Davis earned All-SEC honors.

 In 2011, Horton helped the Razorbacks tie a school record with 11 wins and, combined with a 10-win season in 2010, marked just the third time in school history the Razorbacks reached double-digit win totals in back-to-back seasons.
-Arkansas led the SEC in total offense in 2011, averaging 438.1 yards per game, for the second time in the previous three seasons, and topped the SEC in scoring offense (36.8 ppg) in 2011.
-All-SEC performer Dennis Johnson's 6.3 yards-per-carry average was second among the SEC's top-10 rushers.

 He came to Arkansas after taking the offensive coordinator and wide receivers coaching position at Air Force in January 2007.
 During the 2006 season, he was the running backs coach at Kansas State, helping the Wildcats earn a Texas Bowl appearance.
 At KSU, Horton coached future NFL running backs Thomas Clayton and James Johnson.